 Our Executive Committee consists of seven elected chapter leaders and four group representatives.
-As needed there may be up to two appointed volunteers to serve as secretary and treasurer.
+As needed, there may be up to two appointed volunteers to serve as secretary and treasurer.
 Additionally, each Group has its own Executive Committee.

-2017 Executive Committee
+2017 Chapter Executive Committee

 Blake McElheny was raised in Pūpūkea on the North Shore of Oʻahu and has a law degree and Environmental Law Certificate from UH.
 He has extensive experience in community organizing and collaboration with local government and nonprofits.
 He currently serves as a founding board member of the Kōkua Hawai‘i Foundation, is a founding board member of the North Shore Community Land Trust, and is a member of the North Shore Neighborhood Board.
 He enjoys spending time in the ocean with his family and he also is enthusiastic about regional and community renewable energy planning.
 He has served on the Oʻahu Group for several years.